JeremyMry/safetynet_alerts/README.md

 # safetynet_alerts

-# To launch the app, you must launch the class SafetynetAlertsApplication
+# To launch the app, you must launch the class

+    SafetynetAlertsApplication.java

 # Once the app is launched you can go you the endpoints via the addresses bellow: